Welcome

 We believe that collaboration among people of all cultures, experiences, and backgrounds enhances science and contributes to excellence in teaching, learning, and research.
 We strive to promote a climate that celebrates our differences, dismantle racist and other discriminatory practices, and promote an environment where all have the opportunity to thrive.

-Learn more about the efforts of our department and Professor Carlson in a recent eNews article and on the committee website to promote a welcoming and safe environment to learn and perform research.
+Learn more about the efforts of our department and Professor Carlson in an eNews article and on the departmental website to promote a welcoming and safe environment to learn and perform research.

 © Regents of the University of Minnesota.
 All rights reserved.